 Our department supports the teaching process at the university using the licensed Mediasite platform.
 We mainly focus on recording and postproduction of lectures, workshops, conferences, seminars, video tutorials and audio scripts.
+The lecturer requests the recording of lectures.
+Learn how to add a recorded lecture to Moodle here.
+Or watch our short video tutorial.

 Requests for recording a lecture must be submitted electronically at the latest one week before the requested date by completing the service request at helpdesk.czu.cz.
 After the request is received, a CAVP employee will contact you and arrange other details.
 You can find the guide for submitting a request at the ServiceDesk here.